-Maybe you’ve been hitched for a few years or a few decades.
+Maybe you’ve been married for a few years or a few decades.
 Whatever the case, the spontaneity, excitement, and general panic you felt on your first few dates has likely been replaced by a familiarity, comfort, and new brand of panic associated with being the pater familias.
 It’s natural.
 But it can make any relationship feel stale.
 That’s why you need to dust off single you’s best tool.
 No, not your Club Monico “going out shirt” or Tinder account.
 Rather, the ability to flirt.

 “For whatever reason, when we’re married we don’t think we have to or need to do the things we did when we were dating,” says Fran Greene, a couples counselor and author of The Flirting Bible.
 “Somehow when the commitment is there we feel like we can say ‘Thank God, I don’t have to do that anymore.’
 But it’s the opposite.”